open-meteo/open-meteo/docs/getting-started.md

 sudo journalctl -u openmeteo-api.service
 ```

+Per default, port 8080 is bound to 127.0.0.1 and not exposed to the network.
+You can set `API_BIND="0.0.0.0:8080"` in `/etc/default/openmeteo-api.env` and restart the service to expose the service.
+However, it is recommended to use a proxy like NGINX.

 ## Downloading datasets
 The instruction above, setup an API instance, but do not download any weather data yet.
 Because data is consumed from different national weather services with different open-data servers and update times, many different downloader are available.